Parenting during lockdown

 In this insightful panel discussion we will look at these questions and more to examine how the working world has changed and what further changes are needed.

 About the Speakers:

-I sit on the National Executive Committee of the Forum of Insurance Lawyers (“FOIL”) and I am FOIL’s representative on the Law Society Council and on the Law Society Civil Justice Committee.
+Nichola sits on the National Executive Committee of the Forum of Insurance Lawyers (“FOIL”) and is a FOIL’s representative on the Law Society Council and on the Law Society Civil Justice Committee.

-Carl was one of the last people to be discharged from the RAF in 1997 due to his sexuality although having an exemplary service record, he was the first openly gay person to join Greater Manchester Fire and Rescue Service in 1998 and then went on to win Mr Gay UK 2001.
+Carl was one of the last people to be discharged from the RAF in 1997 due to his sexuality although having an exemplary service record.
+He joined Greater Manchester Fire and Rescue Service in 1998 and left 1999, then went on to win Mr Gay UK 2001.

 In April 2019, his daughter Willow was born where Carl & his husband Simon are carrying out duel parenting with a lesbian couple.

 November 2019, was appointed a Deputy Lieutenant of Greater Manchester and was awarded the OBE in the 2020 Queens New Year’s Honours List for services to Charity and the LGBTQ+ Community.

 Andrew has been a member of the family team at national law firm Mills & Reeve LLP for more than a decade.
 In his role, Andrew supports his clients and their families through periods of change; whether that is negotiating financial settlements upon relationship breakdown, preparing pre and post nuptial agreements as part of family wealth protection, or supporting discussions around the care of their children.
 Andrew has a thriving mediation and collaborative law practice, processes which he believes engenders stronger co-parenting relationships and ultimately better outcomes for all.